Configuration PHP

 When environment variables are not set, the probe reads its default configuration from the configuration of the Blackfire CLI client.
 The location of this file depends on the operating system you use.
 Read more about the CLI configuration.

-The PHP probe can also be configured via the php.ini configuration file:
+You can also configure the PHP probe via your php.ini configuration file:

 1